-Total direct premiums written, including the savings portion thereof, amounted to 9,627.3 billion yen (down 0.5%), which was mostly due to a drop in Compulsory Automobile Liability Insurance and personal accident insurance, and the total net premiums written in fiscal 2020 came to 8,692.7 billion yen (up 1.0%), mainly due to increases in fire and voluntary automobile premiums.
+While the total direct premiums written in fiscal 2021, including the savings portion thereof, amounted to 9,670.9 billion yen (up 0.5% mostly due to increases both in marine and voluntary automobile insurance), the total net premiums written came to 8,806.3 billion yen (up 1.3%), mainly due to increases in voluntary automobile and fire premiums.
 (These figures are the totals for GIAJ member companies.)